AY2223S2-CS2103T-W12-1/tp/docs/UserGuide.md

 </div>

 Examples:
-* `add_pair enr/S2235243I vnr/t0123423a` pairs up the elderly with NRIC S2235243I with the volunteer with NRIC T0123423A.
+* `pair enr/S2235243I vnr/t0123423a` pairs up the elderly with NRIC S2235243I with the volunteer with NRIC T0123423A.
-* `add_pair enr/s1135243A vnr/S0773423a` pairs up the elderly with NRIC S1135243A with the volunteer with NRIC S0773423A.
+* `pair enr/s1135243A vnr/S0773423a` pairs up the elderly with NRIC S1135243A with the volunteer with NRIC S0773423A.

-### Unpair volunteer and elderly: `delete_pair`
+### Unpair volunteer and elderly: `unpair`

 Unpairs an elderly from its assigned volunteer.

 This deletes the pair while still keeping the information of the elderly member and volunteer.

-Format `delete_pair enr/ELDERLY_NRIC vnr/VOLUNTEER_NRIC`
+Format `unpair enr/ELDERLY_NRIC vnr/VOLUNTEER_NRIC`

-* After deleting, the pair is removed in the list of pairs in the window.
+* After unpairing, the pair is removed in the list of pairs in the window.
 * Alphabets in NRIC are case-insensitive.

 Examples
-* `delete_pair enr/S2235243I vnr/t0123423a` unpairs the elderly with NRIC S2235243I with the volunteer with NRIC T0123423A.
+* `unpair enr/S2235243I vnr/t0123423a` unpairs the elderly with NRIC S2235243I with the volunteer with NRIC T0123423A.
-* `delete_pair enr/s1135243A vnr/S0773423a` unpairs the elderly with NRIC S1135243A with the volunteer with NRIC S0773423A.
+* `unpair enr/s1135243A vnr/S0773423a` unpairs the elderly with NRIC S1135243A with the volunteer with NRIC S0773423A.

 ### Exiting the program : `exit`